The Definitive Guide to 24 Step Simplified Yang Style Taijiquan

-- Movements are rounded and nimble, all parts of the body are well coordinated - Movements goes in curves and every move are nicely rounded and connection between movements are smooth and natural.
+- Movements are rounded and nimble, all parts of the body are well coordinated - Movements go in curves and every move is nicely rounded and the connection between movements is smooth and natural.
 Head, eyes, hands, feet and the body are all working together to create a highly coordinated entity.

 - Light, agile and steady, hardness within softness - Every step is like the way a cat walks, very light and agile yet steady just like planting the root into the ground.
 Movements look soft but inner strength can be felt within every move.
 We describe this as “soft (graceful) but not feeble (dejected), Hard (confidence) but not rigid (tension)”.

-As one of the greatest traditional oriental life nourishing art, Taijiquan are famous for its tremendous health benefits.
+As one of the greatest traditional oriental life-nourishing art, Taijiquan is famous for its tremendous health benefits.
 That is due to its unique characteristics, inner essence philosophy and special way of exercising the body and mind.
 In one of the most famous Taiji poems “Song of the practice of the 13 postures (Taiji)”, it says at the end “what is the whole point of it? health and longevity! “

 - improve the functioning of the nervous system and the brain;

-Modern living and stress of work have adverse effects on our mental and physical wellbeing. they affects the functioning of the brain and the nervous system, in turn give rise to hyper tension, depression, lack of concentration, lack of balance and coordination etc. When practising Taijiquan we emphasise on using the mind to lead movements, which brings the cerebral cortex into a state of protective constrain.
-This way of exercising gives the brain a good opportunity to rest, thus improves the functioning of the brain, reduces or improves stress related illnesses and gain better concentration, balance and coordination.
+Modern living and the stress of work have adverse effects on our mental and physical wellbeing. they affect the functioning of the brain and the nervous system, in turn give rise to hyper tension, depression, lack of concentration, lack of balance and coordination etc. When practising Taijiquan we emphasise on using the mind to lead movements, which brings the cerebral cortex into a state of protective constrain.
+This way of exercising gives the brain a good opportunity to rest, thus improves the functioning of the brain, reduces or improves stress-related illnesses and gain better concentration, balance and coordination.

 Furthermore, practising with focus and intention helps re-establish balance in the nervous system and in turn helps to minimise the risks of hormone deficiency, immune system defect and other long term illness given rise from malfunctioning of the nervous system.